Peter Poole

-On 12 October 1959, he was charged with killing Kamawe Musunge, his houseboy, in Gordon Road, Nairobi.
+On 12 October 1959, Poole was charged with killing Kamawe Musunge, his houseboy, in Gordon Road, Nairobi.
 Musunge had been riding a bicycle when Poole's two dogs stopped him.
 Musunge threw stones at one dog, for which Poole shot him dead with a Luger pistol.
-Poole was executed on 18 August 1960.
-At the time Kenya was still under British rule, and the verdict was received negatively by some white settlers in the region.
+On 10 December 1959, Poole was found guilty of murder by an all-white jury.
+The case took two trials.
+The first trial ended in a hung jury after one juror stood up and declared that he had a conscientious objection to any guilty verdict.
+Poole was sentenced to death by hanging, the mandatory sentence for murder in British Kenya.